 In this study, we have demonstrated that LPA signaling through its receptor LPA1 promotes epithelial cell apoptosis induced by lung injury.
 Mechanistically, LPA appears to induce epithelial cell anoikis by promoting the detachment of these cells.
 In contrast, LPA-LPA1 signaling promotes fibroblast resistance to apoptosis.
-In addition to the reductions in fibroblast recruitment and vascular leak that we previously observed in bleomycin-challenged LPA1 KO mice, concurrent reductions in both epithelial cell apoptosis and fibroblast resistance to apoptosis may further explain the dramatic protection of these mice from fibrosis and mortality in the bleomycin model of pulmonary fibrosis.
+In addition to the reductions in fibroblast recruitment and vascular leak that we previously observed in bleomycin-challenged LPA1 KO mice, concurrent reductions in epithelial cell apoptosis and fibroblast resistance to apoptosis may further explain the dramatic protection of these mice from fibrosis and mortality in the bleomycin model of pulmonary fibrosis.
 These new findings may have implications for therapeutic targeting of LPA-LPA1 signaling in IPF.
-Antagonism of LPA1 may be able to not only slow the development of new areas of fibrosis by reducing epithelial cell apoptosis, it may also be able to reverse the progression of established areas of fibrosis by promoting fibroblast apoptosis.
+In addition to slowing the development of new areas of fibrosis by reducing epithelial cell apoptosis, antagonism of LPA1 may also be able to reverse the progression of established areas of fibrosis by promoting fibroblast apoptosis.
 Contributions of LPA and LPA1 to the "apoptosis paradox" of IPF therefore highlight the potential of this signaling pathway to be a new therapeutic target for this devastating disease.